RedPitaya/Documentation/appsFeatures/systemtool/softwareupdate.rst

       An OS upgrade might cause your Red Pitaya desktop to freeze for a few minutes.

 #.
-If the update manager reports that the Linux version needs to be updated too, please follow the |prepare SD| instructions and manually reinstall the SD card.
+If the update manager reports that the Linux version needs to be updated too, please follow the :ref:`Download and install SD card image <prepareSD>` instructions and manually reinstall the SD card.

-.. |prepare SD| raw:: html

-    <a href="https://redpitaya.readthedocs.io/en/latest/quickStart/SDcard/SDcard.html#prepare-sd-card" target="_blank">Download and install SD card image</a>